-However, Henrietta Lacks’s family was never compensated for her contribution to science and could not afford to pay medical bills despite the cells making billions for companies. if you have not read this non-fiction book, it should be at the top of your list.
+However, Henrietta Lacks’s family was never compensated for her contribution to science and could not afford to pay medical bills despite the cells making billions for companies. if you have not read this non-fiction book about poverty and science, it should be at the top of your list.

 being completely true.
 The development of medical technology to map the human genome has so many amazing implications.

 From diseases of the retina and hemophilia to numerous cardiovascular diseases, discovering genetic mutations is the first step in finding more tailored and specific treatments.
-It book left me feeling so hopeful for medical advancements in the future.
+This non-fiction book left me feeling so hopeful for medical advancements in the future.

 Non-Fiction Books About Mental Illness